ibexa/documentation-user/docs/dam/ibexa_dam.md

 - Apple® Safari® most recent stable version, desktop and tablet

-!!!
-Actito limitations

-    The maximum allowable size for an individual image is 1.5MB.

-    DAM image picker accepts the following media formats:

-    - jpeg
-    - jpg
-    - png
-    - gif

 ## View modes

-The main windows is available in two display versions: grid and list view.
+The main window is available in two display versions: grid and list view.

-To change the view mode, in the upper-right corner click **View** and select the view you need.
+To change the view mode, in the upper-right corner, click **View** and select the view you need.

 ### Grid view

-Grid view contains image preview, file format and image size.
+Grid view contains image preview, file format, and image size.

 ### List view